Metal Max Xeno: Characters

-Development
+Development and release

 Metal Max Xeno was first teased in October 2017 via a trailer published by PlayStation Official YouTube channel with the subtitle "True End of Century, Born".
 A week later, Kadokawa Games confirmed the existence of the game in Japanese magazine Dengeki PlayStation, which announced the game was set to be released for PlayStation 4 and PlayStation Vita in Q1 2018.
 The character art was handled by Hentai artist, Non Oda.

 After Metal Max 4: Gekkō no Diva was released, series creator Hiroshi Miyaoka got acquainted with a brand new team to develop the mobile game Metal Max: Fireworks.
 They subsequently decided to develop a new home console game in the series.
 Considering Metal Max 4 featured a variety of elements from the series and ended up having poor sales, Miyaoka decided to go "back to basics" for the series, deciding to create a different kind of Metal Max game, thus commencing the development of Metal Max Xeno.
 The Japanese version was released on 19 April 2018, while the North American and the European versions launched in September.

 A remake of the game with enhanced visuals, an ATB system, and altered vehicle physics titled Metal Max Xeno: Reborn was released in Japan for Nintendo Switch and PlayStation 4 on 10 September 2020.
 The game was released worldwide on 10 June 2022 for Microsoft Windows, Nintendo Switch, and PlayStation 4.
 The remake was developed by 24Frame and Kadokawa Games, and was published by Clouded Leopard Entertainment in Japan and by PQube for its worldwide release.

 A sequel, Metal Max: Wild West, was slated for release in 2022, but was later cancelled.

 Reception

-According to review aggregator Metacritic Metal Max Xeno received "mixed or average" reviews.
+According to review aggregator website Metacritic Metal Max Xeno received "mixed or average" reviews.
 According to Gematsu, the game sold 50,000 copies in its first two days.
 Famitsu scored the game a 31 out of 40.